Your Letter (manhwa): Animated film

 A South Korean animated film adaptation, produced by Studio N and Studio Lico and directed by Kim Yong-hwan, was released in South Korean theaters on October 1, 2025.

 Video game

 A visual novel video game titled Maybe: Interactive Stories has been released as an update on Android and iOS.

+Reception

+Your Letter was included in the top ten titles of the 2025 Great Graphic Novels for Teens list by the American Library Association.